skyfox69/jsapi/README.md

 }
 ```

-If the `call` query parameter isn't present, it responds with HTTP status code
+When the `call` parameter isn't present, a response with HTTP status code 400 and the
-400 and the following body:
+following body is produced:

 ```json
 {